 This first top looked so cute and fresh with this blue and white color scheme.
 The only problem was the pattern went from cute to overwhelming and crazy when she put the top on.
 Her solution was to remove the sleeves.

 She simply cut the sleeves off right next to the seam and then turned the raw edge under twice and stitched it down.
 Below you can see actual sewing.

 Here is the new seam.
 It is very small and narrow.
 It was very easy and the fabric didn't pucker or twist.
 She made the smallest seam she could to keep the armhole about the same size as it was originally.
 I think this helped the shirt keep it's shape.

 The new shirt is great for summer and it seemed to calm the wild pattern down when there was less of it.
 Sometimes less really is more.

 ***UPDATE- I made this shirt a few inches shorter because it was so long on me.I used iron-on tape since I don't have a sewing machine.
 I will stitch it down someday so it is stronger.

 She also used the same fix for this floral top.
 It had puffy cap sleeves that were just a little too puffy.

 The new simplified arm holes were quick work.

 She liked the new look much better.
-It was just a cleaner simpler look for her new job.
+It was just a cleaner simpler look.

-Thanks for reading, now go make something fun for yourself, or a friend.
+Thanks for reading along, now go make something fun for yourself.